thegazettedata/c3charts/readme.md

 The base folder in the projects folder is meant to be copied and pasted whenever you create a new project.
 Just rename the folder, place it within the projects folder and hack away.

+The base-tabletop folder is the same as the base folder, only the chart here is running off of data that is in a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1I1kFgNtDyHG2kX9BfetoKtYiG39ko7M9uBpm-c_UGlk/edit#gid=0).
+We are using [Tabletop](https://github.com/jsoma/tabletop) to grab the data.

 If you are iFraming the chart on a page, the iFrame.html file within the base folder includes CSS and JS to make the chart responsive.

 The iFrame you should use looks like: